Administrative Wage Garnishment for Employers

 - Complete and return the Wage Garnishment Worksheet, SF-329C and the Employer Certification, SF-329D (pages 8 and 9).

-You may also use this Wage Garnishment Calculator to calculate the Wage Garnishment Amount to be deducted from the debtor's disposable pay.
+- Employers may use this Wage Garnishment Computation Calculator to calculate the wage garnishment amount to be deducted from the debtor's disposable pay.

 - Deduct the wage garnishment amount from the employee's wages on the first payday after receipt of the order.

-- Continue deductions until an employer receives notification from the creditor agency, DMS, or the PCA to suspend or discontinue deductions.
+- Continue deductions until an employer receives notification from the creditor agency, Fiscal Service, or the Private Collection Agency (PCA) to suspend or discontinue deductions.

 - Send withheld monies to the address listed in the wage garnishment order within three days of withholding.
-Note: It may be addressed to a PCA, but it is a Treasury lockbox.
+Note: It may be addressed to a PCA, but it is a Fiscal Service lockbox.

 Failure to Comply

 An employer who fails to comply with an AWG order is liable for amounts that the employer fails to withhold, plus possible penalties and fees.
-Noncompliance may result in legal action.
+Noncompliance with an AWG order, including failure to honor a Notice of Termination of Wage Garnishment Order, may result in legal action.
+For questions related to employer noncompliance, contact Fiscal Service using the information provided below: